Redundancy rules

 constant-condition

-statements where the condition is a constant that always evaluates to true
+Detects if statements where the condition is a constant that always evaluates to true or false.

 Configuration